 UCSF

-Dr. Kristine Yaffe has served as a member of our board of directors since August 2019.
-She is the Scola Endowed Chair and Vice Chair, professor of psychiatry, neurology and epidemiology and the director of the Center for Population Brain Health at the University of California, San Francisco (UCSF).
-Dr. Yaffe has received numerous awards for her groundbreaking contributions to the field, including the American Academy of Neurology Potamkin Prize, a prestigious honor considered to be the Nobel Prize of Alzheimer’s disease research, and in 2019, she was elected to the National Academy of Medicine.
-Dr. Yaffe holds a B.S. in biology-psychology from Yale University, an M.D. from the University of Pennsylvania School of Medicine and has completed residencies in neurology and psychiatry at the University of California, San Francisco.
+Dr. Yaffe has served as a member of our Board of Directors since August 2019.
+She is the Scola Endowed Chair and the Leon Epstein Chair and Vice Chair, Professor of Psychiatry, Neurology, and Epidemiology, and Director of the Center for Population Brain Health at the University of California, San Francisco (UCSF).
+Dr. Yaffe is an internationally recognized expert in the epidemiology of dementia and is a foremost leader in identifying modifiable risk factors for dementia that serve as a foundation for prevention.
+She also currently serves on the Beeson Scientific Advisory Board and the Global Council on Brain Health.
+Dr. Yaffe previously was the Co-Chair of the United States’ Institute of Medicine’s Committee on Cognitive Aging.
+Dr. Yaffe has received numerous awards for her groundbreaking contributions to the field, including the American Academy of Neurology’s Potamkin Prize for Alzheimer’s Research in 2017, the NIH Robert S. Gordon, Jr. Award in Epidemiology in 2021, and the Department of Veterans Affairs John B. Barnwell Award for Achievement in Clinical Research in 2022.
+Dr. Yaffe holds a B.S. in biology-psychology from Yale University and an M.D. from the University of Pennsylvania School of Medicine and has completed residencies in neurology and psychiatry at UCSF.
+Dr. Yaffe was elected to the National Academy of Medicine in 2019.

 Department of Neurology at University of California, San Francisco